 Things worked a little differently in the hotel at night.
 Since there was only a skeleton crew of people working, there was essentially no bureaucracy.
 Within the policies of the hotel, I got to make all the decisions concerning the wellbeing of the staff and guests.
 During the day, anywhere from three to as many as ten different people might be involved in servicing a guest’s need (enabling pay-per-view TV, delivering an extra pillow or an ironing board, or even handing out an adhesive bandage).
 At night, if it was something that could be done from the Front Desk or Back Office, I would do it (e.g., the PPV TV request).
 Otherwise, I’d radio the security guard and ask him to make the delivery.
 The restaurant was closed at night, but sometimes a guest would have a special need for a baby or if someone was ill.
 At night, I could bend the rules a bit—after all, there was no one to say “no” or second-guess me—at least until the morning came along and my decisions were reviewed by the bureaucracy.
 Usually, there was no problem, even if my decision cost the hotel money.
 My bosses realized that at night the guests had to come first; otherwise, they would not return and spend more money later.
 I think another reason they rarely second-guessed my decisions is that it saved them from having to deal with an unhappy guest the next morning.

 Besides myself, there was a security guard (aka “my right hand man”), two people who cleaned the restaurant kitchen (from the dishes to the floors), and a housekeeper for part of the night (he mainly took care of cleaning the floors, brass fixtures, public restrooms, etc.—not usually servicing guests’ needs).
-If there was a big event going on in the ballroom or one of the meeting rooms, there might be a few additional catering staff waiting around for the event to end.
+If there was a big event going on in the ballroom or one of the meeting rooms, there might be a few extra catering staff waiting around for the event to end.
 On Fridays and Saturdays, the restaurant bar stayed open until midnight, so their paperwork was always a little late.

 So what did a “typical” night involved?
 I’d arrive a little before 11 pm, clock in, and put on my coat and tie.
 I’d head to the Front Desk and speak to the clerk who was on duty.
 We would go over any special requests, problem guests, guests with problems, meetings that were still going on in the conference center, errors that the Front Desk had made that would look funny in the audit reports, and several other little bits of minutia that I needed to know.
 Many of the bits were actually passed on to me from the morning crew, through the day crew, and down to the remaining Front Desk person whom I relieved.
 As with the game “telephone”, sometimes things got a little garbled.
 Usually, however, the system worked amazingly well.
 While the clerk was still there (and usually the security guard by then), I would count the cash in the drawer (something done in most retail places at the “changing of the guards” when a different person takes control of the till), and then the clerk would leave.